In this post we discuss why you should train your calf muscles to slow down the ageing process and the best exercises to use.

 They are responsible for both cushioning the impact of running or walking and providing the necessary propulsion to move us forwards.

-Why people don’t train their plantarflexors
+Why people don’t train their calf muscles

 There’s a common misconception that these muscles will be trained when you perform multi joint exercises such as squats and lunges.